Panama Joe Gans: Contracting pneumonia, 1921

+Knockout win over Jack Blackburn, July 1922

+Panama Joe defeated black Kentuckian boxer Jack Blackburn at Tomlinson Hall On 24 July 1922, in Indianapolis, Indiana in a fourth-round knockout.
+Gans had come from the West Coast where he won two four round bouts in Oakland against Frank Barrieau and Frankie Denny.
+Blackburn was fighting one of the last matches of his career and was 40 at the time of the bout, ancient for a highly rated boxer, even in 1922.
+He had a three-inch advantage in reach and height, but it did not compensate for his age and declining stamina.
+Blackburn had fought many of the greatest boxers of his era, including Sam Langford, Kid Norfolk, and champions Joe Gans, Harry Greb, Harry Lewis, and Mike Twin Sullivan.

-On February 17, 1923, Panama Joe defeated Jimmy O'Gatty in a fifth-round knockout at the Commonwealth Sporting Club in New York City.
+On 17 February 1923, Panama Joe defeated Jimmy O'Gatty in a fifth-round knockout at the Commonwealth Sporting Club in New York City.

 Defenses of the Colored World Middleweight Championship

 Gans defended the Colored Middleweight Title three times in 1923.
-He won a ten-round newspaper decision against Whitey Black on May 14 in Detroit.
-Meeting Black again on October 22, 1923, he knocked him out in Rochester, New York in the eighth of a scheduled non-title ten round bout, but the fight was investigated as neither man appeared to have landed a telling blow in the bout, and Black had been warned against not putting up a serious fight.
+He won a ten-round newspaper decision against Whitey Black on 14 May in Detroit.
+Meeting Black again on 22 October 1923, he knocked him out in Rochester, New York in the eighth of a scheduled non-title ten round bout, but the fight was investigated as neither man appeared to have landed a telling blow in the bout, and Black had been warned against not putting up a serious fight.

 Bouts with future World Champion Tiger Flowers, 1921–23

-Panama Joe fought Tiger Flowers in Toledo, Ohio, on May 25, 1923, in a twelve-round, no-decision bout, in which the Toledo News Bee reported that Flowers seemed to have had an edge in every round, but Gans' World Middleweight Title was not at stake as Ohio did not allow decisions.
+Panama Joe fought Tiger Flowers in Toledo, Ohio, on 25 May 1923, in a twelve-round, no-decision bout, in which the Toledo News Bee reported that Flowers seemed to have had an edge in every round, but Gans' World Middleweight Title was not at stake as Ohio did not allow decisions.
 Flowers had a three-inch reach advantage over Gans, and may have fought with a weight advantage in the bout as well.
 Even though Gans had beaten Flowers twice previously, Gans' manager, Leo Flynn refused to have Panama Joe meet Flowers for a fourth time, though the purse offered was very large.
 The Atlanta Constitution noted that Flowers had "badly beaten" Panama Joe in their May bout.